iTwin/projects-client/README.md

 ## About this Repository

 Contains the __@itwin/projects-client__ package that wraps sending requests to the project service.
 Visit the [Projects API](https://developer.bentley.com/apis/projects/) for more documentation on the project service.

+## Running Tests

+In order to run the integration tests, first add a `.env` file with the necessary settings, then run `npm install`, `npm run build`, and `npm run test`.